Utility Kilt

 Yes, I wear utility kilts.
 Mainly around the home and when I’m hiking/backpacking.
 I find them exceptionally comfortable and practical.
 It’s a shame they are not as socially acceptable as they ought to be.
 If you’ve not tried wearing one, don’t knock them.
 And if you have, you’ll probably agree with me on the, dare I say it, utility of them…

 Another backpacking fashion show – Not.
 Here I am all packed up, ready to head back to the trailhead and showing off what the well-dressed backpacker is wearing nowadays.
-One-minute read
+1

 Ready for the trail – Don’t come to me for outdoor fashion guidance.
-I hike to my own tune!
+I hike to my own tune, and I like mixing my metaphors!

 Lunch break, and I’m showing a bit too much thigh – I had a choice of routes to take today.
 The short route takes the North Fork Loop east back to the Ozark Trail, where I could get back to the trailhead.
 The longer route goes south, and into the Devil’s Backbone Wilderness, and returns to Highway CC via the McGarr Ridge Trail.
 One-minute read